scottzach1/Project-Beans/project_requirement/project-requirement.md

 > Also document in this section any additional discussions with the School Safety Officer regarding Health and Safety risks.
 Give any further information on relevant health and safety regulations, risks, and mitigations, etc.

+>> Planning:
-- Computer related risks such as occupational overuse, cable management?
+> - Computer related risks such as occupational overuse, cable management?
 Perhaps a couple points might tie in with 5.3?
 Mental health concerns are part of scope here.
-- Requirements for work or testing at external workplaces/sites.
+> - Requirements for work or testing at external workplaces/sites.
 Discuss virtual testing?
 Perhaps we are going to be using hardware next tri?
-- Ethically concerned requirements for testing Human or animals?
+> - Ethically concerned requirements for testing Human or animals?
 Not very relevant.
 Explain why?
 Discuss ethics?

+**Section Draft**

+1. How teams will manage computer-related risks such as Occupational Over Use, Cable management, etc.

+It is the responsibility of the individual to make sure they have done the best they personally can to ensure they have a healthy, safe and tidy working environment.
+However, once these means have been met, there are still options that can be done as a team to ensure everyone's health and safety when undergoing computer related activities.

+In general, when it comes to computer usage, it isn't healthy to spend an inordinate amount of time in front of the screen.
+If any team member feels they have an inadequate working environment or an excessive amount of work they have been assigned.
+Then their obligation is to let the rest of the team know of their situation.
+The importance of this is as a team, we all share common interests and goals for the project.
+In sharing their situation with the team, it is then the teams responsibility to reassess the full situation.
+The team will get together and what they can do to lighten the burden off of the affected team member.
+This could be lightening the sum of work assigned to the individual.
+However, it might also look like changing the type of work assigned in order to meet the means of the affected individual.
+An example of this might be, if a pending task required creating large state diagrams (requiring a bigger monitor), and the team member only had access to a 11" laptop screen.
+The team member could ask for a reassessment of work such that they can find something that suits their means.

+2. Whether project work requires work or testing at any external (off-campus) workplaces/sites.
+If so, state the team's plans for receiving a Health and Safety induction for the external workplaces/sites.
+If the team has already received such an induction, state the date it was received.

+In the event that the team decides to perform work or testing at any external (off-campus) workplaces/sites, it is paramount that appropriate considerations are made ahead of time.
+These considerations will be realised in the form of a health and safety plan.
+Before the team visits any planned locations, they must first as a group brainstorm or discuss any health and safety risks that might be applicable to the location.
+It is important to note that mental health is also a vital consideration.
+Once these risks have been accessed, both the likelihood and what mitigations can / will be undertaken to reduce the risks.
+If any individual has concerns conflicting with the team about any offsite locations, then they can either express their stance with the team, or discretely raise the concern with the course coordinator / health and safety officer.
+Any industrial locations must require an induction, whether this is official, or provided unofficially by a member with strong knowledge of the environment.

+3. Whether project work requires the team test with human or animal subjects?
+If so, explain why there is no option but for the team to perform this testing, and state the team's plans for receiving Ethics Approval _prior_ to testing.

+The team as a whole has stated that they have strong objections with any work or testing on live or deceased subjects.
+The scope of this project entails creating software and hardware for miniature model rockets strictly used for conventional hobby-like activities.
+In the extreme event where the team becomes aware of the intention of either their software or hardware being used for unethical activities, then the team will halt any work until they have thoroughly assessed the situation.
+Should the intentions of the project usage, or scope change to an undesirable nature, then they have the right to halt all work undertaken indefinitely.

 #### 5.4.1 Safety Plans